oitzujoey/duck-lisp/language.md

 ## Data types

-Integers, floats, booleans, strings, cons, symbols, closures
+Integers, floats, booleans, strings, cons, symbols, closures, vectors

 Floats are not yet supported by all keywords.
 There are no built-in string keywords.